 UMIFA (1972) contained two provisions that authorized investments in pooled or common investment funds.
 UMIFA (1972) §§ 4(3), 4(4).
-The Drafting Committee concluded that
+The Drafting Committee concluded that Section 3(d)(3) of UMIFA (200-) authorizes these investments.
+The decision not to include the two provisions in UMIFA (200-) implies no disapproval of such investments.

-1 Section 3(d)(3) of UMIFA (200-) authorizes these investments.
-The decision not to include the 2 two provisions in UMIFA (200-) implies no disapproval of such investments.
-3 4 SECTION 4.
-EXPENDITURE OF ENDOWMENT FUND; RULES OF 5 CONSTRUCTION.
-6 (a) Subject to the intent of a donor expressed in a gift instrument and to 7 subsection (d), an institution may expend or accumulate so much of an endowment fund as the 8 institution determines to be prudent for the uses, benefits, purposes, and duration for which the 9 endowment fund is established.
-In making its determinations on expenditures and accumulations, 10 the institution shall act in good faith, with the care that an ordinarily prudent person in a like 11 position would exercise under similar circumstances, and shall consider, if relevant, the 12 following factors: 13 (1) the duration and preservation of the endowment fund: 14 (2) the purposes of the institution and the endowment fund; 15 (3) general economic conditions; 16 (4) the possible effect of inflation or deflation; 17 (5) the expected total return from income and the appreciation of 18 investments; 19 (6) other resources of the institution; and 20 (7) the investment policy of the institution.
-21 (b) To limit the authority to expend or accumulate funds under subsection (a), a 22 gift instrument must specifically state the limitation.
+SECTION 4.
+EXPENDITURE OF ENDOWMENT FUND; RULES OF CONSTRUCTION.

-(c) Terms in a gift instrument designating a gift as an endowment, or a direction or authorization in the gift instrument to use only "income", "interest", "dividends", or "rents, issues, or profits", or "to preserve the principal intact", or similar words, create an endowment fund of long-term duration but do not otherwise limit the authority to expend or accumulate under subsection (a).
+(a) Subject to the intent of a donor expressed in a gift instrument and to subsection (d), an institution may expend or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established.
+In making its determinations on expenditures and accumulations the institution shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances, and shall consider, if relevant, the following factors: (1) the duration and preservation of the endowment fund; (2) the purposes of the institution and the endowment fund; (3) general economic conditions; (4) the possible effect of inflation or deflation; (5) the expected total return from income and the appreciation of investments; (6) other resources of the institution; and (7) the investment policy of the institution. (b) To limit the authority to expend or accumulate funds under subsection (a), a gift instrument must specifically state the limitation. (c) Terms in a gift instrument designating a gift as an endowment, or a direction or authorization in the gift instrument to use only "income", "interest", "dividends", or "rents, issues, or profits", or "to preserve the principal intact", or similar words:

-(d) The expenditure in any one year of an amount greater than seven percent of the fair market value of the endowment fund, calculated on the basis of market values determined at least quarterly and averaged over the three-year period immediately preceding the year in which the expenditure was made, creates a rebuttable presumption of imprudence.
+(1) - create an endowment fund of long term-permanent duration but 1 2 unless other language in the gift instrument limits the duration or purpose of the fund: and (2) do not otherwise limit the authority to expend or accumulate under 3 subsection (a).
+4 (d) The expenditure in any one year of an amount greater than seven percent of 5 the fair market value of the endowment fund, calculated on the basis of market values 6 7 determined at least quarterly and averaged over the three-year period immediately preceding the 8 9 year in which the expenditure was made, creates a rebuttable presumption of imprudence.
 This subsection does not limit the authority to make expenditures as permitted under law other than this [act] or the gift instrument.
 This subsection does not create a presumption of prudence for expenditure of an amount less than or equal to seven percent of the fair market value of the endowment fund.